Water Filtration System Installation: Types, Costs & Choosing the Right System

 • Reduced effectiveness: Contaminants break through saturated filters

-• Increased energy costs: Clogged filters increase energy consumption 20-30%
+• Increased energy costs: Clogged filters increase energy consumption 20 to 30%

 • System damage: Sediment can damage downstream components